rayaman/multi/README.md

 end)
 a=0 -- a counter
 loop2=proc:newLoop(function(self,dt)
-	print("Lets Go!")
+	print("Let’s Go!")
 	self:hold(3) -- this will keep this object from doing anything!
 Note: You can only have one hold active at a time!
 Multiple are possible, but results may not be as they seem see * for how hold works
-	-- Within a process using hold will keep it alive until the hold is satisified! print("Done being held for 1 second")
+	-- Within a process using hold will keep it alive until the hold is satisfied! print("Done being held for 1 second")
 	self:hold(function() return a>10 end)
 	print("A is now: "..a.." b is also: "..b) self:Destroy()
-	self.Parent:Pause() -- lets say you don't have the reference to the process! os.exit() end)
+	self.Parent:Pause() -- let’s say you don't have the reference to the process! os.exit() end)
 -- Notice this is now being created on the multi namespace